Accelerated 100% Online

 The Master of Health Administration is accredited by The Australasian College of Health Services Management (ACHSM) and covers all core master’s subject area requirements of the Royal Australasian College of Medical Administration’s (RACMA) Fellowship Training Program.

-Health administration online at Monash
+Health Administration online at Monash

 By studying the Master of Health Administration online through Monash University’s School of Public Health and Preventive Medicine, you’ll benefit from the university’s partnership with leading health organisations.
 Our world renowned institute will give you the edge and practical insight into leading global health challenges and expertise.

 Gain knowledge and skills in a broad range of areas that are relevant to management work in health care administration and public health.
 Throughout the course, you’ll complete assessments integrated with real-world practice, and expand your learning through collaboration and discussion with peers.